terhechte/Ebou/README.md

 ## Dioxus

 Ebou uses [Dioxus](https://dioxuslabs.com) as the UI library.
 Dioxus makes it easy to build functional cross platform apps, but it is also currently unfinished and lacking features.
-Some of the limitations of Dioxus are related to missing features in Dioxus.
+Some of the limitations of Ebou are related to missing features in Dioxus.

 One particular issue I have with Dioxus is that it uses a lot of abstractions and patterns from the React world.
 This leads to a lot of mixing of logic, model and ui domains.